This post may contain affiliate links. Please read our disclosure policy.

-This Instant Pot butternut squash soup recipe is silky, healthy, and packed with fall flavors.
+This Instant Pot butternut squash soup recipe is silky, healthy, thick, and packed with fall flavors.
+Total comfort!
 It’s easily made vegetarian (or vegan) if needed.

-I was taking inventory of my Instant Pot soup recipes a few weeks ago, and I remembered how much I enjoyed my Instant Pot sweet potato soup.
-I haven’t made it in ages.
+I was taking inventory of my Instant Pot soup recipes, and I remembered how much I enjoyed my Instant Pot sweet potato soup.
 What else is orange and perfect for autumn?
 Butternut squash.
 And that’s where the idea for this soup came from.
 I then decided to make a stove top butternut squash soup that’s almost identical to this recipe for those who still want the soup but don’t own an Instant Pot.

 I wanted this soup to be nice and thick and hearty, so I went easy on the liquids and added a potato the second time I tested it (the starch helps to thicken it up).
 I think it’s always better to have to add some more broth while you’re blending it up than ending up with a too-watery soup.